On This Page

 - Give an Hour is a volunteer program that links licensed therapists with veterans, military families, and trauma survivors who need free individual, couples, or family counseling.
 The hour-long counseling sessions are provided once a week for at least one year.

 - Project Headstrong provides free mental health treatment for veterans and their families at a growing number of locations nationwide.
-Currently, Headstrong has offices in Arizona, California, Colorado, Georgia, Illinois, Maryland, New Jersey, New York, Pennsylvania, Texas, Virginia, Washington, and Washington, DC.
+Currently, they have offices in Arizona, California, Colorado, Florida, Georgia, Idaho, Illinois, Maryland, New Jersey, New York, Oregon, Pennsylvania, Texas, Virginia, Washington, and Washington, DC.

 If you’re open to non-traditional treatment methods, you have many unique programs to choose from.
 One option is Project Welcome Home Troops, which runs free Power Breath Meditation Workshops that teach effective stress-management techniques.
 Reboot Combat Recovery offers a free 12-week faith-based trauma healing course.